Submissions for the 2018 Call for Papers are open until the 1st of December 2017.

 3) Our publication turn-around is relatively fast.
 We aim to complete the editing and publication process of each issue in under a year.

-4) This journal is open access and is available online through our website and EBSCOhost.
+4) This journal is open access and is available online through our website.
 Hard-copy editions are also available upon request.

 Articles & Reviews

 Journal articles should be between 4000-5000 words and constitute an original piece of research.
 Manuscripts should not be under review or scheduled for publication by any other journal and should be substantially different from other published work.
 The collective asks that all manuscripts conform to our Style Guide.